Your Guide To Optimal Porsche Care From The Best Porsche Mechanic Team In Pasadena

 How Are Those Tires Looking?

 Driving at high speeds (again, see our informal disclaimer above) means that your high-performance tires are going to wear down relatively quickly.
 Do you know what’s going to make those tires wear down even faster?
-Cornering, drifting and taking turns at high speeds (cough cough, disclaimer) is going to eat through your rubber faster than a marathon finalist tackling a pizza.
+Cornering, drifting, and taking turns at high speeds (cough cough, disclaimer) is going to eat through your rubber faster than a marathon finalist tackling a pizza.
 Is it worth spending lavish amounts of money on new sets of tires?
 Absolutely!
-Porsches exist to look great — drop dead gorgeous, really — but they’re almost meant to be driven.
+Porsches exist to look great — drop dead gorgeous, really — but they’re always meant to be driven.
 So, if you’re gently driving your Cayenne to and from work, closely monitoring your tire situation might not be a big deal, but if you’ve overzealously thrown your 911 into an amateur track circuit, well, keep an eye on those automotive shoes.

 For optimal fuel economy and a smooth riding experience (we get it, the Porsche brand isn’t necessarily known for either of those points), making sure that your tires are filled to the proper psi is a good idea.
 Additionally, if your tires are getting rather aged (six years or older), you should consider getting them swapped.
 Follow this process by sitting inside your interior staring intently at the shifter and steering wheel, contemplating why you’ve been such a neglectful owner.
 Who could just let their Porsche sit in the garage while the sunny Southern California weather awaits?